skienzmatishun/rippreport/content/p/they-dont-want-you-to-see-this/index.md

 - Austin Sidwell
 authors:
 - admin
+summary: In our congressional primary election coverage, we expose how career politician Jerry Carl turned his back on Baldwin County voters.
+Carl depends on huge developer war chests and toll bridge money to crush outsider candidates like Austin Sidwell.
+  Voters must show up on May 19th to break this pay-to-play system and take back local control.
 ---

 Please vote toll bridge Jerry Carl OUT.
 He turned his back on Baldwin County.